planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ### Tire Popping
 Combatants can aim for tires, making the vehicle a real hassle to control.
 The Difficulty of this Attack is +1 for each tire the vehicle has – the more tires there are, the less taking one out matters!
 If successful, the target takes half damage after Soak, but the other half of that damage raises the Handling Difficulty until the tires are fixed.
 For example, a gunshot that targeted a buggy’s tires and did 5 damage after Soak would inflict 3 damage to the vehicle and add 2 to its Handling Difficulty.

+### Repairs
+Vehicle repairs fall under the Use Action with a Difficulty equal to their listed Speed, making it challenging to maintain high-tech fast machines in the field.
+Failure means they lose any accumulated edge and must start over.
+Success means it is unchanged but promising, and every Edge repairs it by clearing a point of damage penalty.
+A garage kitted out for that type of vehicle grants a bonus.

 ### Boarding
 Other than because it kicks ass, there are at least three situations where one might forcibly board an enemy vehicle.
 The first is during a Race or Chase, where rowdy passengers can leap onto another team’s vehicle as long as it holds the same Lead (Edge) or lower.
 The second is a bold pedestrian vaulting into a passing vehicle.
 The third relies on a fired grapnel, which enables Boarding even on vehicles with higher Lead.